PrivSec-dev/privsec.dev/content/posts/knowledge/Mobile Verification Toolkit for Android and iOS.md

 author: Raja Grewal
 ---

 One of the key principle components involved in maintaining both strong privacy and security infrastructure is the detection of existing and previous compromises.
-On mobile operating systems such as Android and iOS it is difficult for a end-user to execute this type of search given the lock down nature of these devices.
+On mobile operating systems such as Android and iOS/iPadOS it is difficult for a end-user to execute this type of search given the lock down nature of these devices.
 While their respective app stores have a plethora of so-call “anti-virus” programs, these are subject to the same [pitfalls](https://privsec.dev/posts/knowledge/badness-enumeration/#antiviruses) as their desktop variants.

 Building on this, both independent and mainstream media are constantly awash with stories regarding the frequent discoveries of sophisticated malware installed on users phones that have the ability totally compromise a device by giving external parties effectively root access.
 The most well-known of these variants of spyware target hitherto unknown zero-day exploits as thoroughly discussed by [Amnesty International Security Lab](https://www.amnesty.org/en/tech/) and [The Citizen Lab](https://citizenlab.ca/).

 For example, there is very little any end-user can do to detect intrusions by the infamous Pegasus spyware made by the NSO Group, see [[1](https://citizenlab.ca/2016/08/million-dollar-dissident-iphone-zero-day-nso-group-uae/), [2](https://citizenlab.ca/2020/12/the-great-ipwn-journalists-hacked-with-suspected-nso-group-imessage-zero-click-exploit/), [3](https://www.amnesty.org/en/latest/research/2021/07/forensic-methodology-report-how-to-catch-nso-groups-pegasus/), [4](https://forbiddenstories.org/case/the-pegasus-project/)].
 Other high-profile recent examples include [Candiru's spyware](https://citizenlab.ca/2021/07/hooking-candiru-another-mercenary-spyware-vendor-comes-into-focus/) and [Cytrox’s Predator](https://citizenlab.ca/2021/12/pegasus-vs-predator-dissidents-doubly-infected-iphone-reveals-cytrox-mercenary-spyware/).

 It should be recognised that being targeted by complex mercenary spyware is an expensive undertaking and so the overwhelming majority individuals are very unlikely to be affected.
-The confirmed targets involve politicians, activists, developers of AI-based guidance systems, lawyers, and whistleblowers.
+The confirmed targets involve politicians, activists, developers of AI-based guidance systems, lawyers, journalists, and whistleblowers.
 See The Citizen Lab's [publication list](https://citizenlab.ca/publications/) for more references.

 ## Detecting traces of compromise with `mvt`